Maine Court Records

 - A school or employee photo identification card

-- Other forms of identification that list the requestor’s name, date of birth, and address
+- Other forms of identification that list the requester's name, date of birth, and address

 A certified copy of a divorce record costs $15, and additional certified copies of the same divorce record will each cost $6.
 Non-certified copies cost $10.
 Checks and money orders are the only acceptable payment methods, as the Vital Records Office does not accept credit card information over the phone.
 The office also does not accept online orders.

-To get divorce records online, requests must be submitted online or over the phone to a government-approved third-party website.
-The website may charge additional fees for the use of their service and to expedite requests.
+Requests may need to be submitted online or over the phone to a government-approved third-party website to get divorce records online.
+The website may charge additional fees for using its service and expediting requests.

 The following information is required for the fulfillment of divorce records requests: